Start Here

 Taking Classes at a UCF Connect Campus?

 The SAS team on the Orlando campus works closely with the UCF Connect Campuses SAS contacts.
 If you are taking a course at a UCF Connect Campus and want to set up a Welcome Meeting, you can contact our Orlando office to schedule.
-During the meeting, a SAS representative from the Orlando campus will join you and a UCF Connect Campus representative on your campus via Skype to discuss the barriers you are experiencing.
+Meetings can be done either in person at the Orlando campus or online via zoom.
 To see our listing of Connect Campus representatives, please view the Connect Campus Contact List.

 Temporary Disability and Accommodations